 There was only one Egyptian officer per year.
 Sedky Sobhi, now Army Chief of Staff earlier.
-The year after al-Sisi, the Egyptian officer was a nightmare, rude and combative.
+The year after al-Sisi, the Egyptian officer who I agreed to sponsor, complained that he did not want a “woman” to sponsor him.
 So please don’t think I would hesitate to tell you something uncomplimentary if it were true.

 AWC is the most senior of the Army service colleges, the foreign officers selected are usually well thought of and well-connected in their own military.
 They are slated for advancement as was al-Sisi who rapidly climbed from about 2008 to regional commander of the Egyptian Army for Alexandria and the north, and then to director of Military intelligence & reconnaissance.

 Q.–Were you able to get to know General Sisi at all?
 Did you have one-on-one discussions, meet informally outside of the classroom, or have any kind of interaction that would give a better sense of him as a person?
 Did he seem, as some Egyptian press accounts have put it, particularly devout?